 Such uses imply a broad range of conditions or behaviors grouped together and studied under a single title for ease of discussion.

-As teachers, we like to find solutions.
-Ideally, we'd like to discover a single, workable plan.
-If not for every child, then at least for one child that works every time.
+As teachers, we like solutions.
+Ideally, we’d like to discover a single, workable plan if not for every child, then at least for one child that works every time.
 Unfortunately, it doesn’t exist.
 Why?

 I applaud all efforts to understand the many different kinds of processing.
-It's helpful to understand theories of Visual, Auditory, and Kinesthetic learning.
-It's useful to research different Learning Styles.
-Important to know about sensory processing issues.
+It’s helpful to understand theories of Visual, Auditory, and Kinesthetic learning.
+It’s useful to research different learning styles and important to know about sensory processing issues.

-I can speak for myself.
-I am a visual, auditory learner.
+I'll speak for myself.
+I like to think I’m a visual, auditory learner.
 But kinesthetic stuff is the real way to get to me.
-Give me something to DO and I'll remember it.
+Give me something physical to DO and I’ll remember it.

-The problem is that each of us is in a different place on each spectrum.
-But we're all on every spectrum.
+The problem is that each of us is in a different place on each spectrum and we’re all on every spectrum.
 (Excluding someone who is missing a sense.
-It's hard for blind people to learn visually.)
+It’s hard for blind people to learn visually.)

-I'm terrified when I hear teachers talking about, "My little visual learner" or my adorable "kinesthetic learner."
+I’m terrified when I hear teachers talking about, “My little visual learner” or my adorable “kinesthetic learner.”
 I recoil when I see teachers struggling to create ever-more-appropriate labels for their students.
 Yes, today Johnny may respond best to a physical presentation.
-But tomorrow is another day and Johnny is another child.
+But tomorrow is another day and tomorrow, Johnny will be another child.

 I repeat.
 Johnny will be a different child on a different day.